00f2ff/duncan.lol/README.md

 todo
 - [ ] Incorporate Notion again & bugfix
-- [ ] Go through notion db and add tags where appropriate (probably don't need to replace)
-  - stories, poems
-  - et alia will be implemented as a "not work, stories or poems" filter
 - [ ] Rerun db import
 - [ ] Add filter functionality for posts based on topic
+  - et alia will be implemented as a "not work, stories or poetry" filter
 - [ ] Change deployment to use this instead of old app